The new Drake-Canopy partnership is a major pop culture endorsement for the cannabis industry…

-Just looking at the short-term effects of this partnership, I should mention that after the announcement was made on November 7, Canopy’s stock price had increased by 11.8% the next day.
+Just looking at the short-term effects of this partnership, we should mention that after the announcement was made on November 7, Canopy’s stock price had increased by 11.8% the next day.
 But whether this partnership will affect Canopy’s overall stock value in the long term remains to be seen.

-I’ll have additional updates for you on Canopy after they release their earnings report tomorrow.
+We’ll have additional updates for you on Canopy after they release their earnings report tomorrow.

 Celebrities Taking Over the Cannabis Industry

 Drake isn’t the only celebrity looking to cash in on cannabis.

 In 2017, Martha Stewart was the one making headlines when Canopy brought her on as an adviser.
 Stewart is expected to launch a line of CBD pet products, cosmetics, and food products with Canopy in the near future.